 Jeddah’s proximity to the Red Sea puts local seafood at the forefront, unlike elsewhere in the country.
 The Central Fish Market is the hotspot where buyers and sellers come together.
 Squid, shrimp, lobster and a great variety of fish, some only native to the Red Sea, are all fresh and on display.
 Follow the flow of the market where customers first choose their pick.
 Next they move on to have it weighed and get a ticket for the cleaning section, All set?
 Now it can be prepared in the restaurant right in the market or taken home.
 To stay in style, enjoy a seafood lunch in a nearby restaurant.

-Find out that things are equally convivial on dry land in the atmospheric old town Al Balad, which achieved UNESCO World Heritage status in 2014.
+Then explore the atmospheric old town Al Balad, which achieved UNESCO World Heritage status in 2014.
 Its traditional multi storey buildings and merchant houses are an architectural treasure trove.
 It is a dive back in time with the buzz of trading, pilgrims shopping and the occasional tourist mixed in.
 The roshan or wooden window covers are the ancient way to create shade and cool in this hot and humid climate, and they make these alleys especially picturesque.
 Visiting Al Balad is like a dive back in time with the buzz of trading, pilgrims shopping and the occasional tourist mixed in.
 In a quickly modernizing Kingdom, this area might be the last one to find that ‘real Middle Eastern mix of sights and smells’ that you can find in the old souks across the region.

 Overnight in Jeddah.